joanacarneiro/dev-happiness-index/README.md

 ## Task 2

 Application hello-geek-girls only has 2 replicas on our kubernetes cluster.
-We need for it to have 3!
+We need for it to have 3 for High Availability (HA) purposes!

+For checking the number of pods run the below command and confirm that 2 pods exist.
+After the adaptations, run the same command and check there are 3 pods.

 ```bash
 kubectl get pods
 ```

+**Acceptance Criteria**

+_Scenario_

+**Given** hello-geek-girls application</br>
+**When** it is deployed  </br>
+**Then** 3 pods are present on the kubernetes cluster

 </br>